ffaubry/library/arcade-sdk-tests/data_functions.md

 - **`array`**: [Array](../../guide/types/#array)
 The input array to filter.
 - **`filterFunction`**: [Function](../../guide/logic/#user-defined-functions)
 The function used to filter elements in the array.
-This must be a user-defined function or a core Arcade function defined with the following parameters:
+The The function must return a truthy value if the element passes the test.
+This function can be a user-defined function or a core Arcade function defined with the following parameter:

- **Parameters**
+  - **`value`**: *
- `value`: Represents the value of an element in the array.
+Represents the value of an element in the array.

- **Return value**
- The function must return either `true` or `false` indicating whether to include a value in the output array.

 #### Return value: [Array](../../guide/types/#array)

+Returns an array with the elements that passe the test function.

 #### Example